European Social Survey in a nutshell

 Research results

-The ESS is one of the most important surveys in comparative social research.
-Today, more than 70,000 ESS users are registered worldwide, 2000 of them in Switzerland.
-Publications are also extremely numerous: Since the first ESS issue in 2002, more than 800 scientific articles based on ESS data have been published.
-In addition, ESS data is also used for student training at many universities.
+The European Social Survey (ESS) is one of the most significant surveys in comparative social research.
+Currently, over 70,000 users are registered worldwide, including 2,000 in Switzerland.
+The volume of publications is substantial: since the first wave of the ESS in 2002, more than 800 scientific articles based on ESS data have been published.
+Additionally, ESS data is frequently utilized for student training at various universities.

-The ESS maintains a list of studies that have been produced with data from the ESS.
+The ESS maintains a comprehensive list of publications that have utilized its data.

-After each survey round, the ESS also produces a thematic brochure with the most important results and country comparisons:
+After each survey round, the ESS publishes a thematic brochure highlighting the key findings and comparisons between countries:

 ESS 2016: Topline Results on Welfare Attitudes and Climate Change